 - Stop smoking and avoid secondhand smoke.
 Avoiding smoke is the best way to slow down damage to your lungs.
-Ask your doctor about stop-smoking programs and other options, such as nicotine-replacement therapy.
+Ask your provider about stop-smoking programs and other options, such as nicotine-replacement therapy.

 - Take your medicines as directed.

-- Ask your doctor about pulmonary rehabilitation.
+- Ask your provider about pulmonary rehabilitation.
 This program includes exercise, breathing, and nutrition tips.

-- See your doctor 1 to 2 times per year for check-ups, or as directed.
+- See your provider 1 to 2 times per year for check-ups, or more often if directed.

-- Use oxygen if your doctor recommends it.
+- Use oxygen if your provider recommends it.

 Avoid colds and the flu, you should: